NERSC/spack-infrastructure/docs/spack_training.rst

 Creating a Spack Environment
 -----------------------------

-When using spack, you may be tempted to start installing packages via **spack install** in your spack instance.
-Note that it's best you organize your spack stacks in their own `spack environment <https://spack.readthedocs.io/en/latest/environments.html>`_, similar to how one would organize python or conda environment.
+When using Spack, you may be tempted to start installing packages via **spack install** in your Spack instance.
+Note that it's best you organize your Spack stacks in their own `spack environment <https://spack.readthedocs.io/en/latest/environments.html>`_, similar to how one would organize a python or Conda environment.

-Let's start by creating a spack environment named `data_viz`, and activate the spack environment.
+Let's start by creating a Spack environment named `data_viz`, and activating it.

 .. code-block:: console

     spack env create data_viz
     spack env activate data_viz

-Upon completion you should confirm the output of **spack env st** matches the following:
+Upon completion you should confirm the output of **spack env status** matches the following:

+..
+COMMENT: Full command is probably more helpful when people are first learning

 .. code-block:: console

     (spack-pyenv) siddiq90@login34> spack env st
     ==> In environment data_viz

-Let's navigate to the directory for spack environment **data_viz**.
-You will see a file **spack.yaml** that is used to specify your spack configuration.
+Let's navigate to the directory for Spack environment **data_viz**.
+You will see a file **spack.yaml** that is used to specify your Spack configuration.
+This includes configuration options such as which compilers to use in your Spack builds.

 .. code-block:: console